-The mission of the Results Matter program is to positively influence the lives of children and families by using child, family, program and system outcomes data to inform early childhood practices and policy.
+The mission of the Results Matter program is to positively influence the lives of children and families by helping teachers, administrators, and other stakeholders use child, family, program and system outcomes data to inform early childhood practices and policy.
 The child and family outcomes describe the benefits that are desired for children and their families as a result of participating in early childhood care and education programs and services.

 Results Matter promotes:

-- the use of child and family outcomes data to inform program and policy decisions
+- The use of child and family outcomes data to inform program and policy decisions